dsanson/dsanson.github.com/670f2010/readings/_posts/2010-09-20-readings-on-omnipotence.markdown

 published: true
 ---

+# Plan

-We will aim to work through this material over three weeks, spending 1 week on each chunk (not counting the overview article).
-Notice that there are 4 chunks, so this cannot be done.
-We'll see how it goes and what catches our interest, but I expect to skip the section on Omnipotence and Absolute Goodness.
+We will aim to work through this material over three weeks.
+That may be an impossible task.
+We'll see how it goes and what catches our interest.

+Most of the readings are short.
+You might wish to read through *everything* quickly to get a sense of the terrain, and then re-read each article slowly in sync with our class discussions.

 Some links will only work from on campus.
 If you are off campus, you will need to access those links via ezproxy.
 To do this, add ".proxy.lib.ohio-state.edu" to the domain, e.g.,